 Meal kits featuring Cabbisi: chicken and avocado salad (l) and Balinese salad.

 Crunchy Lettuce: chicken and cashew wrap (l) and Mexican beef wrap.

 Lettuce is one of the most widely eaten vegetables in the world, so it is a very extensive category.
 Rijk Zwaan has a suitable lettuce type for every kind of salad, burger or lettuce blend, and they are all on view at the demo field.
 A number of them are highlighted below.

 Rijk Zwaan is the Dutch market leader in spinach, which is growing in popularity as consumers are increasingly using fresh spinach in salads, stir-fries or smoothies.
 The leaf type is also very important in relation to packaging.
-The savoy type has a crinkly leaf texture which prevents the leaves from sticking together.
+The savoy type has a 3D leaf texture which prevents the leaves from sticking together.

 There are various successful cabbage varieties, from savoy to coloured cauliflower.
 White cabbage is an important crop.
-Rijk Zwaan’s Mucsuma is a strong variety that produces easy-to-clean cabbages that are suitable for both the fresh market and the processing industry.
+Rijk Zwaan’s Mucsuma RZ is a strong variety that produces easy-to-clean cabbages that are suitable for both the fresh market and the processing industry.
 The variety is tolerant to thrips.
 At the demo field, they discovered that planting it a little later reduces the thrips pressure even further.